 The deadline for applications and recommendations is Feb.
-1, 2015 noon EST.
+1, 2016 midnight EST.

 Louis Agassiz Fuertes Grant

 Wilson Ornithological Society Research Grant

 Up to four grants of $1500 are given annually, for work in any area of ornithology.
 Two of these will be limited to research by Masters students.

 Paul A. Stewart Grant